mjishnu/pypdl/README.md

 # pypdl

 pypdl is a Python library for downloading files from the internet.
-It provides features such as multi-threaded downloads, retry download in case of failure, option to continue downloading using a different URL if necessary, progress tracking, pause/resume functionality, checksum and many more.
+It provides features such as multi-segmented downloads, retry download in case of failure, option to continue downloading using a different URL if necessary, progress tracking, pause/resume functionality, checksum and many more.

 ## Table of Contents